 This is the third course of a six-course program.
-The course builds on the lessons of EMTL-1908U and EMTL-1980V in the three domains of learning (i.e. cognitive, psychomotor, and affective) as pertinent to the entry-level paramedic.
-The course provides opportunities for progressive development of advanced life support, critical thinking, psychomotor skills and professionalism through didactic classroom, lab, and clinical experiences.
-Specifically, the course advances prior knowledge and skills through application of knowledge and skills to specialty case types including cardiovascular, toxicology, and psychiatric emergencies.
+The course builds on the lessons of EMTL-1980U and EMTL-1980V in the three domains of learning (i.e. cognitive, psychomotor, and affective) as pertinent to the entry-level paramedic.
+The course provides opportunities for progressive development of advanced life support, critical thinking, psychomotor skills, and professionalism through didactic classroom, lab, and clinical experiences.
+Specifically, the course advances prior knowledge and skills through application to specialty case types including cardiovascular, toxicology, and psychiatric emergencies.
 Basic electrocardiogram interpretation is also included.
 Students must complete all requirements in this course to advance to Paramedic IV.
-(4/45/30/0/0/V)